-Priority 1: Basic (Conditions of Learning)Priority 2: State Standards (Conditions of Learning)Priority 4: Pupil Achievement (Pupil Outcomes)Priority 7: Course Access (Conditions of Learning)
+Priority 1: Basic (Conditions of Learning) Priority 2: State Standards (Conditions of Learning) Priority 3: Parental Involvement (Engagement) Priority 4: Pupil Achievement (Pupil Outcomes) Priority 5: Pupil Engagement (Engagement) Priority 6: School Climate (Engagement) Priority 7: Course Access (Conditions of Learning) Priority 8: Other Pupil Outcomes (Pupil Outcomes)

-SRVUSD chose "Deep Learning and Innovation" as an LCAP goal for several key reasons.
-In a rapidly evolving world driven by technological advancements, fostering deep learning and innovation is essential for preparing our students to thrive in the 21st century.
-By prioritizing this goal, SRVUSD aims to equip students with the critical thinking, problem-solving, and creative skills necessary to adapt and excel in an everchanging landscape.
-The actions and metrics included in this goal will help achieve this goal.
+SRVUSD chose "Deep Learning and Innovation" as an LCAP goal for several reasons.
+Firstly, in a rapidly evolving world driven by technological advancements, fostering deep learning and innovation is essential for preparing our students to thrive in the 21st century.
+By prioritizing this goal, SRVUSD aims to equip our students with the critical thinking, problem-solving, and creative skills necessary to adapt to and excel in an ever-changing landscape.
 Additionally, integrating deep learning and innovation into our curriculum can enhance student engagement and motivation.
-Innovative teaching methods, such as project-based learning, inquiry-based learning, and interdisciplinary approaches, create dynamic learning experiences that inspire curiosity and a passion for learning.
-Emphasizing deep learning and innovation also aligns with SRVUSD's broader educational objectives of promoting lifelong learning and fostering a culture of continuous improvement.
+By incorporating innovative teaching methods, such as project-based learning, inquiry-based learning, and interdisciplinary approaches, SRVUSD can create dynamic learning experiences that inspire curiosity and a passion for learning.
+Moreover, emphasizing deep learning and innovation aligns with our broader educational objectives of promoting lifelong learning and fostering a culture of continuous improvement.
 By encouraging students to explore, experiment, and take risks in their learning, SRVUSD aims to cultivate a growth mindset and a willingness to embrace challenges.
 Furthermore, prioritizing deep learning and innovation can help bridge achievement gaps by providing all students with opportunities to develop essential skills for success, regardless of their background or circumstances.
-By investing in resources, professional development, and supportive learning and Innovation" as an LCAP goal reflects SRVUSD's commitment to providing students with the knowledge, skills, and mindset needed to thrive in a complex and rapidly changing world.
-The metrics will measure the effectiveness of the actions, and Year 1 data will allow our community of learners to gauge progress and necessary corrections.
+By investing in resources, professional development, and supportive learning environments, SRVUSD demonstrates a commitment to equity and excellence in education.Overall, choosing "Deep Learning and Innovation" as an LCAP goal reflects SRVUSD's commitment to providing our students with the knowledge, skills, and mindset needed to thrive in a complex and rapidly changing world.